-Interested in Gantt charts?
+Interested in online Gantt chart software?
 Want to know how they work?

-They’re one of the most versatile charts in project management because they give you a fast but comprehensive view of where every project stands.
+They’re one of the most versatile charts in project management because they give you a fast, visual view of where projects stand.

-But a lot of project management software programs don’t include Gantt charts these days, and they’re really missing out.
+But a lot of project management software programs don’t include online Gantt charts, and they’re really missing out.

 Before we dive into the options, let’s answer an essential question: